Dramatic Classic Gamine

 The Dramatic Classic Gamine Wardrobe Staple

-Your top wardrobe staple as a Dramatic Classic Gamine?
+Your top wardrobe staple as a DCG?
 The blazer:

-As a DCG, blazers will typically embody one or more of your essences: they often read as Classic, but can also often read as playful and Gamine, especially when cropped or in a vibrant color.
+As a DCG, blazers typically embody one or more of your essences: sometimes timelessly Classic, but often playful and Gamine, especially when cropped or in a vibrant color.

 They can also easily feel Dramatic:

-What adds Classic is the basic black turtleneck, while Gamine emerges from the playful shorts and tights combo.
+Gamine emerges from the shorts and tights combo.

-The all-black outfit is great for DCG, but vibrant colors are a Dramatic Gamine hallmark:
+While an all-black outfit is great for DCG, vibrant color is also a Dramatic Gamine hallmark:

-In this super sexy look, the sexiness comes not from a glamorous Romantic impression, but instead from Gamine’s fitted and cropped silhouettes.
-Cropped tops and mini skirts are Gamine staples.
+In this super sexy look, the sexiness comes not from a glam Romantic impression, but instead from Gamine’s fitted and ultra-cropped silhouettes.

-And though the breeze makes it a little harder to tell, the jacket paired with the matching skirt creates a long line of powerful, intense color—adding Dramatic.
+And though the breeze makes it harder to tell, the jacket paired with the matching skirt creates a long line of shocking orange—adding Dramatic.

-Similarly, if you’re a Soft Autumn, wearing a Soft Summer muted orange mini skirt with a matching orange top will still look bold on you.
+Similarly, if you’re a Soft Autumn, wearing a Soft Autumn muted orange mini skirt with a matching orange top will still look bold on you.

-Now back to blazers, because as a DCG, you can pretty much live in blazers:
+Now back to blazers, because as a DCG, you can pretty much live in them:

-What’s striking about this is that you can pretty much trace angular lines over all the elements of outfit, from the collar of the top to its hem to the lengths of the pants to their tight cuffs, to the blazer with its emphatic lapels and simple plaid print.
+What’s striking about this is that you can trace angular lines over the whole outfit, from the collar of the top to its hem through the lengths of the pants to the blazer with its emphatic lapels and simple plaid print.
 Fun Gamine ankle boots and sunglasses complete the look.

 One final monochromatic look: